premchander-revature/interviewquestions/.NET FULL STACK/Scripting fundamentals.md

 <blockquote>

 - Absolute path is the full path of the directory.
-It always starts with “/” .
+It always starts with “/”
   - Example:
     **`cd  /var/tmp/abrt/`**
-- Relative path is necessary from current location to reach particular directory doesn’t start with “/”.
+- Relative path is necessary from the current location to reach a particular directory that doesn’t start with “/”.
   - Example:
     **`cd .. ,   cd –`**